porsche-design-system/porsche-design-system/packages/ui-kit-js/src/components/navigation/link/link.design.md

 ## States

-The Link covers the following states:
+The link covers the following states:

 * Default
 * Active